ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Discussion

-\citet{laz04} used their radiometric Bode's law to predict that HD 209458b's auroral radio emission might peak at $\nu\sim$2.9 MHz with a flux density of $\Phi_{radio}\sim$25 mJy.
-As with other predictions where the cutoff frequency $\nu<$10 MHz, such emission would be undetectable from the ground due to reflection from the terrestrial ionosphere.
-As with 51 Peg b, preliminary monitoring of chromospheric \ion{Ca}{2} H \& K activity suggested nightly activity which could be periodic in nature, but was later found to lack variability down to the level of 0.001 \citep{shk03,shk05}.
+\emph{HD 209458.--} As with 51 Peg b, preliminary monitoring of chromospheric \ion{Ca}{2} H and K activity suggested nightly activity which could be periodic in nature, but was later found to lack variability down to the level of 0.001 \citep{shk03,shk05}.
 Alternatively, \citet{jen12} found an anomalous shifting of the broad component relative to the narrow component of the H$\alpha$ line in transmission spectra during transit and secondary eclipse.
 They suggested that stellar chromospheric activity enhanced by star-planet interactions may alter the H$\alpha$ line shape, although this phenomenon may also point to a data reduction artifact.
-Our radio observations do not find evidence of auroral activity, nor star-planet induced coronal activity within this system at $\phi_{orb}\sim$0.01 nor $\phi_{orb}\sim$0.87.
+Our radio observations do not find evidence of magnetic star-planet induced coronal activity within this system at $\phi_{orb}\sim$0.01 or $\phi_{orb}\sim$0.87.
 Note that enhanced activity near $\phi_{orb}=$0.0 would be anticipated in both tidal and magnetic interaction cases.